Function values are enough for $L_2$-approximation: Part II: Algorithm and Proof of Theorem

 We let $U_n$ be the space that is spanned by the union of the spaces $W_{2^k}$ over all $k\in \IN_0$ with $2^k\le n/2$.
 Note that $U_n$ contains a subspace $W_m$ with $m\ge n/4$.
 Therefore, $P_n f$ is at least as close to $f$ as $T_m f$ for some $m\ge n/4$, which implies~\eqref{eq:projections}. \end{proof}

 In what follows $\{b_k \colon k\in \IN \}$ will always be the orthonormal system from Lemma~\ref{lem:basis}.
 Note that we will consider $b_k$ as a function, where we take an arbitrary representer from the equivalence class in $L_2$.
-We now establish almost sure convergence of the (abstract) Fourier series on $F_0$.
+We will denote